trimix3d/lol_best_adc_build_finder/README.md

 For simplicity, the version number of each release is the same as the corresponding League of Legends patch number.

+This is a project i do during my free time.
+I try to document the code to the maximum, but it gets tedious (>﹏<).
+Also, no guarantees that i will update it forever.

 # How to run

 You have 2 options: